 His entire tan shirt was splotched red with blood.
 Eyes darting over him, she sought the origin of his most grievous injuries.
 The lack of light made it difficult, but gently tracing her hand over his limp wing, she found the source of the hot liquid near the wing base.
-He’d been sliced badly and the wound hadn’t even remotely healed.
+He’d been sliced badly and the wound hadn’t even remotely clotted.
 Crimson blood continued to steadily soak his white feathers.
 She swallowed before any bile threatened to rise in the back of her throat.

-“What do I do?”
-She asked desperately.
+“What do I do?” she asked desperately.

 Mason shifted to life and unexpectedly jerked forward.
 Lashing an arm out, he dragged her down to his hard chest.
 Long fingers clasping over her mouth, he forced her silent.
 Mason didn’t need to say anything.
 The distinctive flapping of wings sounded overhead.
 She shut her mouth, pressed her cheek to his chest, and stayed quiet.
 The flapping continued, forming circles in the sky above the clearing with some persistence.

-Anxious, she wanted to move right then and there but knowing she couldn’t lift Mason, she was forced into a silent submission while waiting for the danger to pass.
+Anxious, she wanted to move right then and there, but knowing she couldn’t lift Mason, she was forced into a silent submission while waiting for the danger to pass.
 Her mind spun, only landing on the same repetitive question: how exactly did she end up here?

 She remembered it now.

 She had clasped her hands together tightly as the car’s tires lumbered over another thicket of rocks and twigs.
-The paved roadway had ended long before the school’s entranceway had begun and the taxi’s low clearance wasn’t up to take the terrain’s beating.
-Avery waved the driver to just stop there.
+The paved roadway had ended long before the school’s entranceway began and the taxi’s low clearance wasn’t up to take the terrain’s beating.
+Avery waved for the driver to just stop there.
 She could already see enough of the gothic brick spires belonging to Mayweather Academy to know that she’d arrived.

 The cab then took off in an explosion of dirt.
-Eyes burning, Avery dredged forward through the heavy wrought iron gates and to the stairs that led up the hill side.
+Eyes burning, Avery dredged forward through the heavy wrought iron gates and to the stairs that led up the hillside.
 She’d barely made it halfway up the staircase when she heard a howl that made her stop short.

 “Avieee!”
 Avery turned to spot the source at the top of the stairs.